Enum arrow_schema::DataType

 A signed 64-bit date representing the elapsed time since UNIX epoch (1970-01-01) in milliseconds.

-According to the specification (see Schema.fbs), this should be treated as the number of days, in milliseconds, since the UNIX epoch.
-Therefore, values must be evenly divisible by 86_400_000 (the number of milliseconds in a standard day).
+According to the Arrow specification (Schema.fbs), values of Date64 are treated as the number of days, in milliseconds, since the UNIX epoch.
+Therefore, values of this type must be evenly divisible by 86_400_000, the number of milliseconds in a standard day.

-The reason for this is for compatibility with other language’s native libraries, such as Java, which historically lacked a dedicated date type and only supported timestamps.
+It is not valid to store milliseconds that do not represent an exact day.
+The reason for this restriction is compatibility with other language’s native libraries (specifically Java), which historically lacked a dedicated date type and only supported timestamps.

-Practically, validation that values of this type are evenly divisible by 86_400_000 is not enforced by this library for performance and usability reasons.
-Date64 values will be treated similarly to the Timestamp(TimeUnit::Millisecond, None) type, in that its values will be printed showing the time of day if the value does not represent an exact day, and arithmetic can be done at the millisecond granularity to change the time represented.
+This library does not validate or enforce that Date64 values are evenly divisible by 86_400_000 for performance and usability reasons.
+Date64 values are treated similarly to Timestamp(TimeUnit::Millisecond, None): values will be displayed with a time of day if the value does not represent an exact day, and arithmetic will be done at the millisecond granularity.

 For more details, see #5288.